yupenghe/REPTILE/README.md

 ## REPTILE overview
 #### Key concepts
+REPTILE is a tool to identify enhancers by epigenomic data (DNA methylation and histone modifications).
 There two key concepts in REPTILE, "query region" and "DMR":

 * query region - (training) known enhancers and regions with no observable enhancer activity. (prediction) sliding genomic windowns used to call the enhancers that show little methylation variation (and thus contain no DMR).